sanjar-notes/nodejs/home/4_resource_itineraries/2_Node_js_complete_guide_academind/3_Understanding_the_basics/30_Sending_Responses.md

 	res.end();
 }
 ```
+- Headers should be sent first, and completely, before the body is sent.
+This is not something Node.js or `node:http` specific.
+It's in the HTTP specification.
+This means that `res.writeHead` can only be done once, in a request-response lifecycle.

 ## Optional - streaming stuff
 It's very easy to "stream" stuff, since the response param is a stream.